poppykode/musala-drones/README.md

 - Availability of docker environment and Postman

 Commands for running the project in Docker environment
-- with the project files in the termina run "docker compose up"
+- within the project files in the terminal run "docker compose up" to start the project